-Benefit Street is a Showcase of a long, proud history
+Benefit Street in Providence is a Showcase of a long, proud history

 By Tim Lehnert